NRB Test Kit

 These tests come in a pack size of 10 slides / tests per box.

-- Incubate the NRB test / dipslide at 30 degrees C for up to 5 days.
+• Incubate the NRB test / dipslide at 30 degrees C for up to 5 days.
 Check the test daily for the first three days.

-- If there is no colour change or gas bubbles after 5 days, this indicates a negative result.
+• If there is no colour change or gas bubbles after 5 days, this indicates a negative result.

-How to use NRB Test Kit
+How to use NRB Test Tubes

 Remove one NRB test from the NRB test kit and unscrew the cap (anticlockwise) to remove it.

-Replace the cap on the NRB test and incubate accordingly.
+Replace the cap on the NRB test.

 Compare the NRB colouration with the chart provided.